 NPS is first on this list for a number of reasons.
 It is:

 Focused towards growth

 Able to provide both big-picture and granular analysis

-With one metric, you can get an understanding of overall customer experience and customer loyalty, link that data up to your revenue, and take action on the CX problems that arise.
+With one metric, you can understand overall customer experience and loyalty, link that data up to your revenue, and take action on the CX problems that arise.

 What sets NPS apart from other customer experience metrics is that it transcends single experiences for customers and provides a wider view of a customer’s experience with every aspect of a business.